kiteretro/Super-AIO/README.md

 [Sudomod forum thread](http://www.sudomod.com/forum/viewtopic.php?f=3&t=1878)

+# QUICK HOW TO
+1. Get hardware
+2. Solder up Pi to hardware
+3. Download pre-made image and write to an SD
+4. Boot up and test all features work
+5. Make case modes
+6. Install hardware bit by bit to check working
+7. Complete build, test some more
+8. Complete!
+Play some games

 ## PRE-MADE IMAGES
 The pre-made images are available on the 'releases' section, and are a standard retropie image + a build script run on it to install the extra bits!